EndeavourOS-Community-Editions/polybar/README.md

 # polybar
-the place to share your polybar configs
+the place to share your polybar configs.

+Everyone is welcome to contribute polybar configs here!
+I will be happe to merge your contribution, and keep updates merged if needed.

 https://github.com/polybar/polybar